Ending Inventory Calculator

 You can also use this calculator to determine the inventory turnover.
 Essentially, this value depicts how efficient you are in selling your goods - it is the ratio of how much product you have in your inventory to the amount you actually sell.
 It can be calculated using the following equation:

 - — Inventory turnover.
-It indicates selling efficiency.
+It indicates selling efficiency (to learn more, visit the inventory turnover calculator).

 Remember that there is no one optimal inventory turnover value.
 Even though high values are preferable, they may signal that the inventory levels are low during the month, which can cause difficulties with providing your product to customers on a short notice.